TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Experiments

 \subsection{Scene Decomposition}

-Despite the under-constrained nature of the task in many cases, our optimization yields stable and physically plausible scene property factorization.
-Figure \ref{fig:decomp} illustrates decomposition examples for reflective objects into geometry normals, roughness and metallic.
-We also show the diffuse and specular components, in addition to the final rendering which preserves the groundtruth.
-The specular highlights are mostly successfully factored out from the view-independent component.
-Figure~\ref{fig:decomp_compare} shows a comparison of the decomposition with respect to our baseline method.
+Figure~\ref{fig:decomp_compare} shows a comparison of the decomposition with respect to our baseline.
 Notice that our material properties are sharper and display less noise.
 Our normals replicate the smooth sphere shape more faithfully.
-We compare estimated environment maps for our method and the competition in Figure~\ref{fig:env}.
-Notice that our estimated scene lighting bares more similarity with the reference maps and display less distortions and artefacts generally, compared to our baseline.
+We provide further comparisons in supplementary material including environment map estimation and material decomposition (Figures 3 \& 2 in Supp.
+Mat.) showcasing the superiority of our results.

-We evaluate our normal estimation through the benchmark of the Shiny Blender dataset~\cite{ref_nerf}.
-Table~\ref{tab:recon} reports the mean angular error of normal maps, where we outperform our baseline and the competition.
-This results validates our tangential normal representation and the use of normal mapping, as also confirmed by our superior qualitative results (Figure \ref{fig:norm_comp}).
+We further evaluate our normal estimation through the benchmark of the Shiny Blender dataset~\cite{ref_nerf}.
+Table~\ref{tab:recon} reports the mean angular error of normal maps, where we outperform our baseline.
+This result validates our tangential normal representation and the use of normal mapping.
+Figure \ref{fig:norm_comp} shows qualitative comparisons of normals, where we recover superior geometry compared to other methods.